 Finding my issues

 To find the issues you're working on, use the system filters preset.
 The filters return the lists of issues where you were specified as an assignee, author, or in other roles.
-To search for issues in the list, use standard filters or add search criteria.
+To search for issues in the list, use system filters or add search criteria.

 To save a filtered issue list to a file or copy it to your clipboard, click Exporting an issue report.